TedStanoev/TedStanoev/README.md

 > Knowledge is like the ocean, you can't drink all of it but you can learn to swim in it.

 - 😎 I'm 22 years old
-- :man_technologist: Junior Full-Stack Developer @ SoftZen
+- :man_technologist: Full-Stack Developer @ SoftZen
-- 🎯 My main goal is to complete my SoftUni journey and become a Full-Stack C# Developer (Completed)
+- 🎯 My main goal is to complete my SoftUni journey and become a Full-Stack C# and JS Developer (Completed)
 - 💼 My future goal is to study business and management in university
 - :desert_island: In my free time, I play table tennis 🏓, swim 🏊 or play video games :video_game:
 - 🥳 I also love to hang out with friends